suragch/mongol/README.md

 ![](./example/supplemental/mongol_list_tile.gif)

+As visible in the image above, in addition to `MongolListTile`, there is also:

+- `MongolCheckboxListTile`
+- `MongolRadioListTile`
+- `MongolSwitchListTile`

 ## Menus

 To add a popup menu with horizontal items, you can use `MongolPopupMenuButton`.
 It is customizable in all the ways that the standard `PopupMenuButton` is.